taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 In applications with complex editing flows, particularly in asynchronous programming models, it can be unergonomic or insufficient to use synchronous and non-overlapping transactions.
 In such cases, it is desirable to allow multiple transactions to exist concurrently on the same local instance of the Shared Tree while still guaranteeing isolation from other changes, both local and remote, during their lifetime (i.e., snapshot isolation).
 They should also be able to operate asynchronously, allowing transactions to span multiple JS frames.
-This milestone will enable the construction of such transactions, each of which operates on an isolated view of the tree determined by start of the transaction.
+This feature will enable the construction of such transactions, each of which operates on an isolated view of the tree determined by start of the transaction.

 As an example, consider a flow in which a developer initiates a call to some external service.
 It may be desirable to immediately show some temporary value (e.g., a placeholder value) in the tree and add the results of the async external call to it when it completes.